-Office of Employment and Training Attention: TAA Coordinator

-550 South 16th Street

-P.O.
-Box 94600

-Lincoln, NE 68509-4600
+Office of Employment and Training Attention: TAA Coordinator 550 South 16th Street P.O.
+Box 94600 Lincoln, NE 68509-4600

-If a petition is not received on the same day by both the USDOL and the NDOL, it will be considered to be filed on the date on which the petition was received by the Office of Trade Adjustment Assistance at the USDOL.
+If a petition is not received on the same day by both USDOL and NDOL, it will be considered to be filed on the date on which the petition was received by USDOL's Office of Trade Adjustment Assistance.